mhweiner/hoare/README.md

 **Designed For Speed 🚀**
 - Multi-process parallel test runner.
 Each spec file is run in its own process and runtime for speed and isolation benefits.
+- Simple means fast.

 **Easy to Use 😃**
-- [Simplified assertion API]().
+- [Very simple assertion API]().
 You shouldn't need to learn a new language to read and write tests.
 Assertions should be simple axiomatic logic and code, not an English-like poem.
 - Any stray `stdout`, errors, or unhandled promise rejections are buffered and grouped under the test file in the output.
 This helps you know where they came from.
 - Built-in powerful diff visualization tool for strings and objects.
 - Clear documentation.